teampat/express-api-template/README.md

 2. The API will be available at `http://localhost:3000`

-3. View API documentation at `http://localhost:3000/api-docs`
+3. View API documentation at `http://localhost:3000/api-docs` (development only)

 4. Check health endpoint: `http://localhost:3000/health`